 Lava tube, hanging bridge, and countless stairs

 After half an hour on Gwaneumsa Trail, you will reach Guringul Cave, home of bats and other cave animals.
-Essentially a lava tube cave, formed by lava flow, this 442 meters long and 3 meters wide work of mother nature was used like an ice storage facility in ancient times, essentially a freezer of our ancestors.
+Essentially a lava tube cave, formed by lava flow, this 442 meters long and 3-meter-wide work of mother nature was used as an ice storage facility in ancient times, essentially a freezer of our ancestors.
 You are not able to enter Guringul, but there are 130 lava tube caves on the island, and you should definitely visit Manjanggul, as recommended in my list of top things to do in Jeju.